Menu

 Screenings to Be Held at SUNY Downstate Sites in Northern, Central, and Southern Brooklyn

 Prostate cancer is one of the most treatable forms of cancer if discovered early.
-SUNY Downstate Medical Center and its University Hospital of Brooklyn are offering free prostate cancer screenings to men 40 years of age and older for four days beginning Sep.
+SUNY Downstate Health Sciences University and its University Hospital at Downstate are offering free prostate cancer screenings to men 40 years of age and older for four days beginning Sep.
 19.

 SUNY Downstate at Bay Ridge, 699 92nd Street at Seventh Avenue, will hold screenings on Monday, Sep.
 19 and Tuesday Sep.
 20 from 12:00 noon to 4:00 pm, and on Wednesday, Sep.
 21 and Thursday, Sep.
 22 from 4:00 pm to 8:00 pm.